ArasLabs/batch-loader-script/README.md

 ```

 Notes:
-- For deletes, the CLI generates a delete-template that deletes by `id` for Part BOM and by `item_number` for Parts.
+- For delete mode, the CLI generates a delete-template that deletes by **ID** for both items and relationships.

 </details>